Minay Shmyryov: Early life and career

-Partisan leader
+Partisan leadership

 The invasion of the Soviet Union by Nazi Germany began on 22 June 1941.
-On July 5, the Communist Party of the Soviet Union's regional committee appointed Shmyryov to begin forming a partisan group to operate in the region between eastern Belarus and the adjacent Bryansk Oblast in western Russia.
-On July 11, Vitebsk fell.
-Having found its first twenty-five members within a week, Shmyryov's group disappeared into the local forests on July 12.
+On 5 July, the Communist Party of the Soviet Union's regional committee appointed Shmyryov to begin forming a partisan group to operate in the region between eastern Belarus and the adjacent Bryansk Oblast in western Russia.
+On 11 July, Vitebsk fell.
+Having found its first twenty-five members within a week, Shmyryov's group disappeared into the local forests on 12 July.

-On July 25, Shmyryov's partisan group set an ambush against mounted Wehrmacht soldiers.
+On 25 July, Shmyryov's partisan group set an ambush against mounted Wehrmacht soldiers.
 By September 1941, the size of the group had increased to a total of seventy-five partisans.
 From July 1941 until October, the group had blown up 30 bridges and killed 250 soldiers and officers while seizing more supplies and weapons for continued operations from the forests.

 Despite Shmyryov's attempt to evacuate his children at the beginning of the war, they were turned back, overrun by the advancing Blitzkrieg.
 Having unsuccessfully attempted to obtain helpful intelligence regarding the location of Shmyryov's partisans from the local villagers, the Nazis responded by seizing them as hostages at Surazh in the autumn of 1941.
 After four months of continued resistance by Shmyryov, his children were executed on 14 February 1942.